parashchand10/Unemployment_Analysis_in_India/README.md

 ### Libraries Used

-1. Pandas: For efficient data manipulation and analysis.
+1. Pandas: A Python library for data manipulation, helping to clean, organize, and analyze large datasets efficiently.
-2. Matplotlib and Seaborn: For data visualization and creating insightful graphs.
+2. Matplotlib & Seaborn: Libraries for creating visualizations, making data insights easier to understand with charts and graphs.
+Matplotlib creates basic plots, while Seaborn offers enhanced and more complex visualizations.